Four Tips For Getting Strong Teacher Recommendations

 When ready to ask, consider how you usually communicate important information with teachers, whether through email, your school systems, or even if you Zoom one-on-one, and use that format to ask them if they feel they could write a strong recommendation to support your college application.
 Remember the power of “please” and “thank you.”
 Do not assume they will say yes, and give them room to decline gracefully if necessary.
 Most teachers really want to do what is best for their students.
 This may include gently informing the student that perhaps they should look elsewhere when seeking a recommendation.
 Teachers might decline the request for any number of reasons, such as a lack of time or feeling that they don’t know the student well enough to write a strong reference.
 While turning down this request can be an awkward conversation for any teacher to have with a student, it is motivated with the student’s best interest at heart.

 3. Prepare pertinent information once the teacher agrees to write the recommendation.
 While you don’t want to overload your recommenders, some basic information can be helpful when they are crafting their recommendation.
 At the very least, you should email them an up-to-date copy of your resume or activities list, as well as a copy of a paper or test that you feel offers an accurate snapshot of your work in the class.
 If you feel like you improved a great deal or that you learned something particularly valuable, you might want to write a paragraph reflecting on the experience.
-For recommendations related to a specific program of study or internship, you should also provide information on the program.
-This will allow your recommender to review the program’s specifications and to mention your strengths that could contribute to success in such an environment.
+Many teachers will provide you with a form asking questions related to your role in their class and to outline your contributions.
+Answer these questions thoughtfully, have another person review your responses, and complete them by the deadline that the teacher gives you.

 4. Follow up.